United States Servicemen's Fund: GI coffeehouses

 One of USSF's founding and ongoing objectives was to support GI coffeehouses near U.S. military bases.
 Although several of these were established before USSF's creation, the organization saw itself as responsible for supporting and strengthening this aspect of the overall GI movement.
 Their 1971 pamphlet The New Army listed almost thirty coffeehouses, movement centers, and local projects that had been created and were receiving USSF financial support.
 Over time, the coffeehouse model gave way to a broader conception which included a wider variety of other forms like bookstores, gathering centers, counseling offices, peace houses, and more, including coffeehouses.
 The February 1972 issue of the USSF newsletter About Face discussed the importance of these off-base gathering centers: "there is usually no place on base where more than four or five people can gather at one time without running the risk of being harassed by the military authorities."
 Moreover, there was no place on military bases and ships where GIs could see films, read books and newspapers, or hear speakers and entertainers that had not been pre-approved by the military.
 This same article described the growth of USSF's support from six projects in 1969 to over thirty in early 1972.
 USSF established a "loose blueprint for the overall direction and purpose" of these projects.
-This included "educating GIs about the war" and "bringing together GIs who are opposed or become opposed to the war and the brass and helping them for more cohesive political organizations".
+This included "educating GIs about the war" and "bringing together GIs who are opposed or become opposed to the war and the brass and helping them form more cohesive political organizations".
 It also "stressed the importance of maintaining a youth-oriented, alternative culture", a counterculture atmosphere.
 However, as the network of projects expanded, the USSF's "role in day-to-day operations was minimal"; it mainly provided financial and material support.
 Material support included entertainers, movies, projectors, typewriters, mimeograph machines, as well as radical books, magazines, and newspapers.
 The historian David Parsons argues that "USSF's support was vital" to the coffeehouse network, especially in its early years.